MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 For the second part of the exercise, you will need to remodel the program so that the commands will be send by use of keyboard inputs.

 - You should be capable of moving the drone with only your keyboard through the simulation while the application is running.

+## :helicopter: Exercise 3.4 The real drone

+In this exercise we are going to upload our code to the real drone, this is done through the Jenkins pipeline.
+For an explanation on how this is done, please visit [this](/Week%203/Examples/Drone.md) example.

+**Important** *When working with the real drone, contrary to the simulation, the drone does not preform the operations very precise.
+This is because of a lot of external factors like battery power, wind, air pressure, etc. The drone is very fragile, so it is important that it does not crash.
+With all of the previously mentioned external factors, you should **always** be careful when flying the drone or when you are making it fly with your code.*

+We are going to edit our code from the first two exercises so it works with the real drone.
+This is fairly easy, as the structure of the code does not have to change.
+We have prepared predefined functions you can import and use, this way the very complicated stuff is already done.
+You can look at the library with the predefined functions [here](), and there is an explanation on how to use them in [this]() manual.

+The drone should fly according to the dictionary, just like in the first exercise.
+It should also implement the error prevention from the second exercise.